zbucinca/zbucinca.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
 I'm a Postdoctoral Researcher at Microsoft in the [Office of Applied Research](https://www.microsoft.com/en-us/research/group/office-of-applied-research/), working with Brent Hecht and Jaime Teevan.
 Starting Fall 2026, I will join MIT as an Assistant Professor with a shared appointment in Sloan and EECS.
-I will be recruiting 1-2 PhD students in this upcoming cycle through [MIT EECS](https://www.eecs.mit.edu/academics/graduate-programs/admission-process/)!
+I will be recruiting 1-2 PhD students in this upcoming cycle (through [MIT EECS](https://www.eecs.mit.edu/academics/graduate-programs/admission-process/))!

 I recently completed my PhD at Harvard, where I was fortunate to be advised by Professor [Krzysztof Gajos](https://www.eecs.harvard.edu/~kgajos/) and to collaborate closely with Professor [Finale Doshi-Velez](https://finale.seas.harvard.edu/).